Do you always get confused by the difference between calligraphy, hand lettering, and typography?

 Designing software like Illustrator or Photoshop

-I hope you find this post useful and by now you have a better understanding of the difference between calligraphy, hand lettering, and typography.
+I hope you find this post helpful, and by now, you have a better understanding of the difference between calligraphy, hand lettering, and typography.

-Certified graphologist, writer, calligrapher and part-time blogger.
+Certified Content Writer, Graphologist, Author, Blogger, and YouTuber.
 Join me here to learn personality development through handwriting in easy to follow steps.

 Copyright ©2019 All Rights Reserved.